 - managing and controlling infectious diseases, micro-organisms and medical conditions.

 Some of the changes include:

 - adopting a national framework for minimum training and licensing of pest control operators

 - strengthening existing requirements for aquatic facilities and introducing a new risk-based characterisation of aquatic facilities

 - improving the accuracy, detail and timeliness of the infectious disease reporting system to enhance disease monitoring and the public health response

 - updating infectious disease exclusion requirements in child care centres and primary schools to align with current evidence.

 During the consultation period there were 82 submissions received, as well as 153 survey responses.
 The Department of Health and Human Services thanks all stakeholders and individuals who contributed to the review process.
-For more information visit the on health.vic.
+For more information visit the Commencement of the Public Health and Wellbeing Regulations 2019 section on health.vic.